EvoEsports/minicontrol/README.md

 }
 ```

-for more examples check the bestcps and mapwidget plugins.
+for more examples check the bestcps and map widget plugins...